-The example evaluations in this guide consider a single fault / single point-of-failure (SPOF) to determine overpressure protection needs, in compliance with the requirements of this Engineering Standards Manual (ESM) chapter.
-Latent failures (see Attachment GEN-1, Definitions and Acronyms) also need to be considered but this guide does not directly address any latent failure scenarios.
+The example evaluations in this guide consider a single-fault/single-point-of-failure (SPOF) to determine overpressure protection needs, in compliance with the requirements of this Engineering Standards Manual (ESM) chapter, especially PS-REQUIREMENTS articles on overpressure protection (e.g., 8.5, 8.6).
+Latent failures (see Attachment GEN-1, Abbreviations and Definitions) also need to be considered but this guide does not directly address any latent failure scenarios.